YOMNA-MAHSOOB/sess2/task_ts.md

 ```

-4. Create sample book and magazine objects and update totalBooks
+4. Create sample book and magazine objects and update totalBooks then print them
 e.g. increment it's value by 2:

 ---